-Basil is a 3rd year playwright.
-Her plays have been developed by Wordbridge, Courier 12 Collective in Chicago and Stageworks in Florida.
-She is the recipient of the Lee Blessing Scholarship, the Norman Felton Scholarship and an Arts Meets Activism grant from the Kentucky Foundation for Women.
+Basil's plays have been developed by Wordbridge, Courier 12 Collective in Chicago and Stageworks in Florida.
+He is a recipient of the Lee Blessing Scholarship, the Norman Felton Scholarship and an Arts Meets Activism grant from the Kentucky Foundation for Women.
 Basil has taught playwriting to elementary, high school and college students in Florida, Kentucky and Iowa.
-She started a playwrights group for queer youth in Louisville called Out On The Edge.
-She was a literary intern at New Dramatists in Fall 2011.
-Her short plays have twice been finalists for the Heideman Award and Dancing the Dark was produced by Actors Theatre in their 24-hour play festival.
+He started a playwrights group for queer youth in Louisville called Out On The Edge.
+He was a literary intern at New Dramatists in Fall 2011.
+His short plays have twice been finalists for the Heideman Award and Dancing the Dark was produced by Actors Theatre in their 24-hour play festival.
 Basil’s full-length play Helen of Gibsonton was a finalist for the Humana Festival in 2010.
-Her work has been published by Dramatic Publishing and included in Xlibria’s Becoming: Young Ideas on Gender and Identity.
-In the spring of 2012, her full-length Sidewinders had a second-stage production at the University of Iowa.
+His work has been published by Dramatic Publishing and included in Xlibria’s Becoming: Young Ideas on Gender and Identity.
+In the spring of 2012, his full-length Sidewinders had a second-stage production at the University of Iowa.
 Also in the spring of 2012, Orange Julius received a reading in About Face Theatre’s XYZ Festival in Chicago and a reading at New York Theatre Workshop directed by Daniella Topol.

-Deborah is a 3rd year graduate student and Iowa Arts Fellow in the MFA Playwriting program.
-Her full-length play Jenga opened in February 2012 at UI.
-This past year, Deborah’s play Painted Desert was presented in both Aspen and New York (at the Wild Project) through Theater Master’s National MFA Playwrights Festival.
-It is currently a finalist for the Humana Festival’s Heideman Award.
+Deborah's full-length play Jenga opened in February 2012 at UI.
+Her play Painted Desert was presented in both Aspen and New York (at the Wild Project) through Theater Master’s National MFA Playwrights Festival.
+It was a finalist for the Humana Festival’s Heideman Award.
 Her one-act play Spinal Alignment was produced in the fall 2011 through Estrogenius Playwrights Festival (at Manhattan Theater Source, NYC).
 Deborah was a PlayLabs Playwright at the 2011 Great Plains Theatre Conference with her full length play Portmanteaux, which was also runner up for Stony Brook University’s 2011 John Gassner Playwriting Award.
 Her ten-minute play The Black Angel’s Hand was workshopped at the 2012 Mid-American Theater Conference’s playwriting symposium; and her play Signs was presented in Seattle, venues in England and in NYC through Northwest Playwrights Alliance and Western Washington University’s British Art’s Tour.
 Deborah’s plays have been developed through WordBRIDGE, Rattlestick Playwrights Theater, Sanctuary Playwrights Theater, the Kennedy Center’s American College Theater Festival and produced through the Philadelphia Fringe Festival, colleges across the United States and in Canada, and off-Broadway through the Young Playwrights Festival XXIV.